 - i.
 Select the name of the Treatment Strategy to be deleted and click on the 'Delete Strategy' button.
-A pop-up window will appear requiring the user to confirm if they would like to delete the selected Treatment Strategy. - ii.
-Click 'Yes' on the pop-up window to delete the Treatment Strategy or click 'No' to keep the selected Treatment Strategy.
+A popup window will appear requiring the user to confirm if they would like to delete the selected Treatment Strategy. - ii.
+Click 'Yes' on the pop-up window to delete the Treatment Strategy or click 'No' if you would like to keep the selected Treatment Strategy.